Apple TV upgrade includes new gaming and shopping apps

 Apple said users will be able to use the new remote with an accelerometer and gyroscope to play interactive, multi-player games.
-The company also announced that Airbnb, real estate company Zillow Group and luxury shopping platform Gilt will also have customized apps for the Apple TV.
+The company also announced that Airbnb, real estate company Zillow Group (ZG.O) and luxury shopping platform Gilt will also have customised apps for the Apple TV.

 The new Apple TV will start at $149 and be available starting late October.